Devian4748/learning-threejs/README.md

 - GSAP

-GSAP has a built-in requestAnimationFrame, so you don't need to update the animation by yourself, but still, if you want to see the cube moving, you need to keep doing the renders of your scene on each frame.

 ## Cameras

 There are several types of cameras.

 - Camera

-  > This class is abstract class.

 - ArrayCamera
 - StereoCamera
 - CubeCamera
 - OrthographicCamera
-  > The OrthographicCamera is used to create orthographic renders of your scene without perspective.
 - PerspectiveCamera
-  > Simulated a real-life camera with perspective.

 ### PerspectiveCamera

 PerspectiveCamera class needs some parameters to be instantiated

 - Field of view
-  > The first parameter called field of view corresponds to your camera view's vertical amplitude angle in degrees.
-  > Recommend scope : 45 ~ 75
 - Aspect ratio
 - Near and far